 The trend in its ROIC, however, is often what surprises the market and drives the stock price.
 Over the last two years, Impinj's ROIC has averaged a solid increase each year.
 This is a good sign, and if Impinj's returns keep rising, there's a chance it could evolve into an investable business.

 We were impressed by Impinj's strong improvement in inventory levels.
 We were also excited its EPS outperformed Wall Street's estimates.
 On the other hand, its operating margin regrettably fell and its gross margin shrunk.
 Zooming out, we think this was still a decent, albeit mixed, quarter, showing that the company is staying on track.
 The stock is up 13.6% after reporting and currently trades at $121 per share.

 Is Now The Time?

-Given its price to earnings ratio based on the next twelve months is 90.8x, Impinj is priced with expectations of a long-term growth, and there's no doubt it is a bit of a market darling, at least for some.
+Given its price-to-earnings ratio based on the next 12 months of 115.4x, Impinj is priced with expectations for long-term growth, and there's no doubt it's a bit of a market darling, at least for some.
 While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.